Privacy Policy

 • You withdraw your consent (where the processing was based on consent)

-• You object to the processing and there are no overriding legitimate grounds justifying us processing the personal data (see ‘Right to object’ below)
+• You object to the processing and there are no overriding legitimate grounds justifying us processing the personal data

 • The personal data has been unlawfully processed